cmatthews20/pytest-regression-plus/REPORTNOTES.md

 ### what constitutes a passed test?

-if a test gets to the end with no errors, it is considered a pass. note that a failed assert results in an error, and the test is marked as a failed test. this is not the only failure that can arise. calls to functions or any external resource for example would qualify.
+if a test gets to the end with no errors, it is considered a pass.
+Note that a failed assert results in an error, and the test is marked as a failed test. this is not the only failure that can arise. calls to functions or any external resource for example would qualify.

 ### Running and Selecting Tests